WE HELP OUR CUSTOMERS FOCUS ON THEIRS.Culture | Results | Experience | Process

 LETS GET STARTED.

-AMR customers are in the business of helping others.
+Account Management Resources customers are in the business of helping others.
 As an extension of the customer’s operations, AMR takes a consumer-centric, service-oriented, approach when recovering past due accounts.

 AMR’s goals are to bring a new level of professionalism and a structured, process-oriented approach to traditional debt collection practices.
 As a Lean Six Sigma operation, we take pride in creating efficiencies for consumer and customers.